FastFinTech/.github/profile/README.md

 # Education
  - B Eng (First Class Hons) Aerospace Avionics, minor in Systems Engineering
- - 20 years at university of Google, StackOverflow and Github, solving c# programming challenges and reading code written by people much smarter than me :)
+ - 20 years at the universities of Google, StackOverflow and Github, solving c# programming challenges and reading code written by people much smarter than me :)

 # Career
  - 2019 - Present: **Adventure Dad**